cheyannagraham/Memory-Game/README.md

 * Time
 * Moves

-Games played and prev stats will not be cleared.
+Games played and stat history will not be cleared.

 Starting the game over will clear everything.
 It's the same as refreshing the page.